dhpollack/flexBPE/README.md

 ## Description

 Right now this is basically just a copy of [fastBPE](https://github.com/glample/fastBPE) with cmake files for compiling and no python interface.
-Eventually the idea is to make a more flexible version of fastBPE to be included in other cmake projects.
+Eventually the idea is to make a more flexible BPE library that's still fast like fastBPE which can easily be included in other cmake projects.

 ## Installation